 Another character who changed was Tobias Whale, originally a heavy-set African American albino man who was a Kingpin and ties with the Organized Crime group known as The 100.
 More menacing than his ‘imitator’ this version of Tobias is more calculating, cautious, and intimidating; it is possible that the television series also used this version’s character as a reference in Krondon’s portrayal of Whale.
 The artwork in this book is well-done, for the artistic team you had the pencilers, Clayton Henry, Yvel Guichet, Colorist Peter Pantazis, and Inkers Mark Morales and Tomeu Morey; the art was well structured, the emotional reactions matched the situation that Tony had written for the story.
 While this collects Issues One through Six of the Mini-Series it is one of the perfect things to introduce Black Lightning to a new generation if you want to learn more about Jefferson Pierce and Black Lightning’s World I would recommend reading Brick City Blues and the first series of Black Lightning.

 Thanks for reading!
 If you have any suggestions, news tips, or questions, email me at firstname.lastname@example.org; Also, be sure to Follow and Subscribe to the Nerd Den’s Twitter, and Tumblr!
 Links are located on the Sidebar!
-As a reminder for those who try to share the website on Facebook, the Nerd Den’s Website was deemed ‘Not Suitable for Community Standards’ sorry, that wasn’t our call!Jefferson Pierce returns to the super-hero fold as Black Lightning, the star of The CW’s TV series Black Lightning!
+Also, check out my relaunched Patreon Page, and Ko-Fi Page!Jefferson Pierce returns to the super-hero fold as Black Lightning, the star of The CW’s TV series Black Lightning!
 The DC TV Black Lightning Statue is limited edition of 5,000 pieces and measures slightly under 12 1/2-inches tall.